Erofix1/Lots-of-Giants/README.md

 These are the things I want to add in the future.
 I'm not a coding expert so I don't know how to add these things:

-- Make a Admin like Menu that allows admin to easily turn players into Robots.
+- Make a Admin like Menu that allows admins to easily turn players into Robots.

 - Make all Giant robots have robotic bits fly out when damaged instead of blood.